na-stewart/Free-SafeSurf/README.md

 This can be solved by making an exception for SafeSurf in your respective antivirus, make sure to do so with the program directory and not the program directly.

 ### I cannot connect to the internet.
-In the instance the CleanBrowsing causes connectivity issues, it is recommended to simply utilize the Windows network adapter troubleshooter.
+In the instance that CleanBrowsing causes connectivity issues, it is recommended to simply utilize the Windows network adapter troubleshooter.
 This will in most instances fix your connectivity issues.

 <!-- CONTRIBUTING -->
 ## Contributing